 NOTE: all bookmakers make money using a concept known as the overround.
 This is basically the edge/vig they build into every market to ensure they are more likely to win.
 The bigger this is, as a percentage, the worse deal we are getting as punters.

-To work out which betting site has the best football odds we took the odds of one round of fixtures from each competition, converted the odds to percentages, added them together and worked out the overround in the market.
+To work out which betting site has the best football odds 1xbet app we took the odds of one round of fixtures from each competition, converted the odds to percentages, added them together and worked out the overround in the market.

 Therefore this table is essentially showing which bookmakers build the biggest edge into their markets – the higher the percentage the bigger the house edge.